thycotic/dsv-docs/product/overview/architecture.md

 The Vault Application hosts the core DSV functionality, essentially a set of AWS Lambda (serverless) commands.
 Lambda auto-scales to demand.

-Extensive logging enables strong audit trails and protections, while encryption protects secrets in the vault and anywhere data is at rest.
+Extensive logging enables strong audit trails and protections, while encryption protects Secrets in the vault and anywhere data is at rest.

 ## Availability